PFA COUNSELING AND ASSESSMENT

 Staff

-Coni Sanders, LPC – Owner, President DV Program Director, Therapist
+Coni Sanders, LPC, President, DV Program Director, Therapist

-Co-owner of PFA since 2008.
-She graduated from University of Northern Colorado with a degree in Clinical Psychology.
-She graduated with honors from Regis University with a Bachelor's degree in Clinical Counseling with a minor in the Psychology of Violence.
-She is also a DVOMB approved provider.
-She speaks nationally on High Profile Grieving in addition to working at the Colorado State Mental Institute.
+Coni has been a part of PFA since 2007, starting as an intern and now sole owner.
+She graduated with honors from the University of Northern Colorado with a degree in Clinical Psychology.
+She graduated with honors from Regis University with a bachelor’s degree in clinical counseling with a minor in the Psychology of Violence.
+Coni is a fully approve DVOMB treatment provider, approved to treat both male and female clients.
+She speaks nationally on High Profile Grieving in addition to working at the Colorado State Mental Institute for 10 years.
 Coni has true compassion for her work and has proven that she holds a strong commitment to her clients and their ability to create positive change in their lives.
-Coni is also a Certified First Responder Counselor.
+Coni is also a Certified First Responder Counselor

 Direct Line: 720-984-8127